Tag Archive for: BH

 We're also on social media—you can find us at:

-Last week, we met with the Carabins Crocodiles Association to learn more about community life in Nîmes.
+Last week, we sat down with the Carabins Crocodiles Association to learn more about community life in Nîmes.
 Today, Gaël Gomez, president of the Montpellier music association, is taking part in a Q&A session!

 In a nutshell, what is Med’Ley?

-Med’ley Montpellier Association is the music club based at the School of Medicine.
-Since last year, it has been open to all students in healthcare programs (medicine, midwifery, pharmacy, dentistry, physical therapy, etc.).
-Above all, our goal is to bring music into these long and challenging studies.
+Med’ley Montpellier Association is the music association based at the School of Medicine.
+Since last year, it has been open to all students in health-related programs (medicine, midwifery, pharmacy, dentistry, physical therapy, etc.).
+Above all, our goal is to bring music into these long and challenging courses of study.
 It also allows all these future healthcare professionals to interact with one another during our various events.
-It is not just a club for musicians, but rather an opportunity for students to meet and connect in a musical setting.
+It’s not just a club for musicians, but rather an opportunity for students to meet and connect in a musical setting.

 What activities or initiatives do you organize throughout the year?

 The Med’ley association organizes a wide variety of events.
-First and foremost, we are fortunate to be able to bring joy to hospitalized children by performing in the pediatric wards at the Arnaud de Villeneuve and Gui de Chauliac university hospitals
+First of all, we are fortunate to be able to bring joy to children in the hospital by performing in the pediatric wards at the Arnaud de Villeneuve and Gui de Chauliac University Hospitals

-In addition to our humanitarian efforts, we organize concerts at popular bars in Montpellier, as well as Blind Test and karaoke nights—all with the aim of bringing people together through music.
+In addition to our humanitarian efforts, we organize concerts at well-known bars in Montpellier, as well as Blind Test and karaoke nights—all with the goal of bringing everyone together through music.

 In addition, for the past two years, our singing competition, the Med’ley Music Awards, has brought together singers from all academic disciplines at the University of Montpellier and other cities such as Toulouse and Nîmes.
-Held in the anatomy amphitheater, this competition brings together more than 200 people every year, with a new feature introduced this year: direct qualification for the finals of the Coupe de France d’Interprétation for our grand prize winner.
-The winner also gets to enjoy a studio recording session with our partner.
+Held in the anatomy lecture hall, this competition draws more than 200 people each year, with a new feature introduced this year: our grand prize winner qualifies directly for the finals of the Coupe de France d’Interprétation.
+The winner also receives a studio recording session with our partner.

-In addition, at the end of the academic year, we usually organize a large outdoor concert in the Jardin des Plantes, complete with food and drink stands; however, due to the current crisis, this event could not take place.
+In addition, at the end of the academic year, we usually organize a large outdoor concert in the Jardin des Plantes, featuring food and drink stands; however, due to the current crisis, it could not take place.

-Med’ley also gives musicians the opportunity to perform at many other events, such as the Gala Médecine, the ACM’s Open Stages, and Heritage Days, among others.
+Med’ley also allows musicians to perform at many other events, such as the Medicine Gala, the ACM’s Open Stages, and Heritage Days, among others.

-Finally, throughout the year, we offer lessons in our music room to help members learn an instrument, as well as jam sessions to bring musicians together.
+Finally, throughout the year, we organize tutorials in our music room to help members learn an instrument, as well as jam sessions to bring musicians together.

 What does the association offer students?

-The club gives health science students the chance to come together through music, regardless of their major, and take their minds off things.
-It allows people to connect and socialize in a much more relaxed setting—through music.
+The club gives health care students the chance to come together through music, regardless of their major, and take their minds off things.
+It allows people to connect and socialize in a much more fun setting—through music.

-In addition, through our work in pediatrics, these future healthcare professionals can come to view the hospital in a different light—from a more entertaining perspective.
+In addition, through our work in pediatrics, these future healthcare professionals can come to view the hospital differently—from a more entertaining perspective.

-First of all, our members have free access to our music room in the historic building, where they can practice, rehearse, or use the instruments provided for their use.
+First of all, our members have free access to our music room in the historic building, where they can practice, rehearse, or use the instruments we provide.

-They also have the opportunity to play at the CHU and perform at all the various events we organize.
-But they can also simply come by to take advantage of our many special rates and enjoy a great time with music.
+They also have the opportunity to play at the CHU and perform at all the various events we’re involved in.
+But they can also simply come by to take advantage of our many special rates and have a good time enjoying the music.

-Members who want to learn to play an instrument or pick it back up can join our Med’ley tutorials.
+Members who want to learn to play an instrument or get back into it can participate in our Med’ley Tutorials.

 Finally, they'll be able to take advantage of discounts and special offers from our various partners.